Gleethos/neureka/README.md

 ## Tech ##

-This library is being heavily inspired by [PyTorch](https://github.com/pytorch/pytorch).
+This library has been heavily inspired by [PyTorch](https://github.com/pytorch/pytorch).
 A powerful deep learning framework that combines [dynamic computation](https://medium.com/@omaraymanomar/dynamic-vs-static-computation-graph-2579d1934ecf), performance and debugging freedom!